Restructuring Graph for Higher Homophily via Adaptive Spectral Clustering: Adaptive Spectral Clustering

 \subsection{Restructure graphs to maximize homophily}

-After training, we obtain a distance matrix $\mD'$ where $\mD'_{ij}=\lVert\mH_i\cdot-\mH_j\cdot \rVert$.
-As suggested by \citet{Klicpera2019-ut}, there are two ways to restructure a graph from the matrix.
-One way is to apply a threshold on $\mD'$ and entries below the threshold are kept as edges; another way is to draw edges between $K$ nodes pairs of the smallest distance.
-As the $\mD'$ is learned with labels, the restructured graph is likely to have higher homophily than the original graph.
-In practice, for better control of sparsity, we draw edges between node pairs with a small distance.
-Specifically, $\hat{\mA}$ is the adjacency matrix whose entries are defined as
+After training, we obtain a distance matrix $\mD'$ where $\mD'_{ij}=\lVert\mH_{i\cdot}-\mH_{j\cdot} \rVert$.
+An intuitive way to reconstruct a graph is to start with a disconnected graph, and gradually add edges between nodes with the smallest distances, until the added edges do not increase homophily.
+We adopt the same approach as \citet{Klicpera2019-ut}, to add edges between node pairs of the $K$ smallest distance for better control of sparsity.
+Another possible way is to apply a threshold on $\mD'$ and entries above the threshold are kept as edges.
+Specifically, $\hat{\mA}$ is the new adjacency matrix whose entries are defined as

 where $\operatorname{topK^{-1}}$ returns node pairs of the $k$ smallest entries in $\mD'$.
-In the implementation, we start with an empty adjacency matrix and iteratively add edges until the homophily score starts to drop.
-A simplified workflow is illustrated in \autoref{fig:workflow}.
-A detailed algorithm can be found in Appendix \ref{appendix:algorithm}.
+A simplified workflow is illustrated in Figure \ref{fig:workflow}.
+A detailed algorithm can be found in Appendix.